bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 example, you could specify a particular class be declared for all Linux systems, or all Solaris systems, or all systems at a particular location, or that are a part of a particular department.
-The call to hiera_include('classes') will build up a list of classes to apply for a node, but it can assembly this list of classes from all levels throughout your hierarchy if you've declared classes at multiple levels.
+The call to hiera_include('classes') will build up a list of classes to apply for a node, but it can assemble this list of classes from all levels throughout your hierarchy if you've declared classes at multiple levels.

 With your Hiera config (hiera.yaml) already setup, you'd need to put somewhere within